TIFF is launching the Every Story fund to promote diversity, equity, inclusion, and belonging in film by:

 When an usher asked her to move, Viola refused, taking an historic stand against racial discrimination.
 She was physically removed from the theatre, arrested, jailed overnight, and fined $26.
 Charged with tax evasion of one cent, she was never informed of her right to legal representation.

 Viola’s protest received little national attention at the time, and the charges against her went unpardoned in her lifetime.
-It wasn’t until her youngest sister, Wanda Robson, was in her seventies that Desmond’s story of courage was brought to light.
-Because of Wanda’s activism, her sister’s story inspired many people throughout Canada to take up the fight against anti-Black racism.
+It wasn’t until her youngest sister, Wanda Robson, was in her seventies and advocating for this story to be known by the public that Viola’s courage was brought to light.
+Because of Wanda’s activism, her sister’s story inspired many people throughout Canada to take up the fight against anti-Black racism, and Viola was posthumously granted a free pardon by Nova Scotia’s Lieutenant-Governor in 2010.
+Eight years later, Viola was commemorated on the $10 bill, making her the first Black person and the first non-royal woman to be featured on a Canadian banknote.